saichandglobal/ssss/.gitlab/issue_templates/imoc_onboarding.md

 1. [ ] Get out of the way (but still report status)
     1. As Incident Manager, you need to interrupt people to get status, assign tasks, and ensure we are making progress towards a resolution.
 However, it is also important to provide EOC and any other engaged engineers with time to work and investigate.
 If someone should be heads down doing debugging or technical investigation, make sure they have space to work.
 Set a timer and ask them for a short update at regular intervals.
 1. [ ] Escalate if you are not making progress
     1. If you find that the current group of responders is blocked and not making acceptable progress towards a resolution, it is time to escalate.
-Page in additional Incident Manager and EOC support and reach out to key individuals that may be able to help.
+Page in additional Incident Manager and Engineering support and reach out to key individuals that may be able to help.
 You can also engage with leaders to help coordinate.